outlaws42/home/README.md

 ## Prerequisites

-requires: python 3.3, Open Weather Map api key, mongoDB database
+requires: python 3.3, Open Weather Map api key, mongoDB database.
+It also requires tmod.py in the weather folder.
+I remove this from the repos because it was getting hard to maintain. you can get tmod from https://github.com/outlaws42/tmod.

 ## config.py
 You will need to create a dir in config called instance and put in your config.py.
 So it will be like this config/instance/config.py